Blog Layout

 These are the days before the ordinance that forbade burning and the days before we had a mowing crew and this is how we handled taming the wilderness.
 We burned the weeds!

-Some cleanup is done just by pulling stuff out; notice the entrance in the back ground of this photo, it still is just a stock gate.
+Some cleanup is done just by pulling stuff out; notice the entrance in the background of this photo, it still is just a stock gate.
 The area that looks like it may be crushed asphalt is what was adjacent to the tower and was the first parking area.
 The service road system to the West did not exist until later in the year.

 The Eater Egg Hunt is a repeat event and looks to be popular with the kids.